RECYCLING

 -

-Metal packaging is collected from a variety of sources, such as households, businesses, and recycling drop-off points.
+Metal packaging is derived from a variety of sources, such as households, businesses, and recycling drop-off points.
 The gathered materials undergo sorting to separate aluminium, steel, and other metals.

 -